andybalholm/redwood/starlark.md

 - `request`: the Request object for the associated HTTP request.

+- `status`: the HTTP status code.
+  It can be changed to affect the status code the client receives.

 - `acls`: a set containing the ACL tags that have been assigned to the response.
   If you modify the set, it can affect the action that Redwood takes.